Sanjayponnambalam/Matrix_Calculator/README.md

 - This Program can add , subract and multiply any 2 or 3 given matrices.

-- It can also find the Transpose, Inverse of a matrix and could valid whether a given matrix is Orthogonal or not.
+- It can also find the Transpose, Inverse of a matrix and could validate whether a given matrix is Orthogonal or not.

 # REQUISITE